-The personnel will be organized to effectively fulfil the major outcomes of the project on one hand, and to prepare for sustainability on the other hand.
+The personnel will be organized to effectively fulfill the major outcomes of the project on one hand, and to prepare for sustainability on the other hand.
 These are ensured through the following means:

-- The appointment of a Regional/Local professional to act as the Director of the Africa Cogen Centre - The division of functions and responsibilities into four functional groups according to the four different units described earlier - The Regional/Local personnel to take leadership, responsibility and "ownership" of the work within the different units through the Unit Heads, while the International Experts provide guidance, advice, training, inputs and act as resource individuals - The Regional/Local personnel to be employed on a part-time basis for the duration of the Project, and three Regional Experts working on a short term basis.
-The capacity, involvement and responsibilities of the Regional/Local personnel to increase in time. - The International Experts to consist of one full time (75%) personnel for the duration of the Project with the rest of the Experts working on short term basis according to specific outputs and assignments.
-The role and involvement of the Short-Term International experts will decrease in time.
+- The appointment by AFREPREN/FWD of a Regional/Local professional to act as the Director of the AFREPREN/FWD Regional Cogen Centre - The division of functions and responsibilities into four functional groups according to the four different units described earlier - The Regional/Local personnel to take leadership, responsibility and "ownership" of the work within the different units through the Unit Heads, while the International Experts provide guidance, advice, training, inputs and act as resource individuals - The Regional/Local personnel to be employed on a part-time basis for the duration of the Project, and three Regional Experts/consultants working on a short term basis.
+The capacity, involvement and responsibilities of the Regional/Local personnel to increase in time. - The International Experts/consultants to consist of, at any one time, a full time (75%) expert, working on a specific pre-feasibility or full feasibility study (CIP), for the duration of the Project with the rest of the experts/consultants working on short term basis according to specific outputs and assignments.
+The role and involvement of the Short-Term International experts/consultants will decrease in time.

-Below are the proposed personnel for the Africa Cogen Centre within the Cogen for Africa Project:
+Below are the proposed personnel for the AFREPREN/FWD Regional Cogen Centre within the Cogen for Africa Project, with further elaboration on composition of the expert units and teams: